SublimeCodeIntel/SublimeCodeIntel/README.rst

 - PHP and UDL languages bugs fixed.

 - Stability improved (Should no longer use 100% CPU all the time.)

-+ Sources have their own repositories at http://github.com/SublimeCodeIntel

 v1.4 (05-07-2013):